-So how exactly was the barter trade carried out?
-Let’s say I have no yam but I have salt in abundance and my next door neighbor has some yams and would love some of my salt.
+So how exactly was the barter trading?
+Let’s say I would love to have some boiled yams for lunch today but I have no yam left in my barn.
+However, I have salt in abundance and my next door neighbor might need some of my salt.
 I go straight to my neighbor with some of my salt and ask if he would love to trade some of his tubers of yam for some salt.
 The number of tubers of yam I get would depend on the amount of salt I can give in return.
-That was one form of barter trading.
 It was that simple.
-This was possible because both parties involved spoke a common language (for example, a trade between 2 Akans.
-2 Ashantis or An Ashanti and a Fanti, etc.).
-Now imagine a situation whereby my next door neighbor speaks a totally different language.
-It would not be that easy reaching an agreement and the only way out was through another form of barter trading.
-The language barrier was so great in colonial Africa that the only system of trading possible in most parts was this new form of barter trading.
+However, this was just one form of barter trading.

 However, let’s say I was expecting 3 tubers of yam for my salt but my neighbor placed just 1 tuber of yam.
 Since it is not a fair deal, I take some salt away leaving the rest with the tuber of yam.
 If my neighbor comes back and finds it a fair deal, he takes the salt leaving the yam for me.
-We may repeat this several times until a fair deal is reached and both parties involved are happy.
-Someone may ask; how could my neighbor tell I needed yam and not cocoyam?
-Imagine a situation whereby my neighbor places some plantains instead of yams beside my salt.
+We might repeat this a couple of times until a fair deal is reached.
+Someone may ask, how could my neighbor tell I needed yam and not potatoes or plantains?
 To make things easier for both parties involved, I place some yam peels or something like that beside my salt to signal to my neighbor that I am interested in yams and not plantains.

-Although it sounds like it would take forever for one transaction to be concluded, it was much faster in the market squares (places set aside for such transactions) where several people could easily see your item.
+Although it sounds like it would take forever for one transaction to conclude, it was much faster in the market squares (places set aside for such transactions) where several people could easily see your item.
 It was much similar to the modern-day "bidding" system.
-This was the system of trade in place in colonial Africa before the arrival of the Europeans.
+This was the system of trade in place in pre-colonial Africa.

-Let’s say the King of Land A conquers the King of Land B. Land B becomes part of Land A. In other words, the King of Land A now rules over both Lands A and B as the paramount King while the King of Land B remains the King of Land B but now a sub-chief under the King of Land A and must pay homage to the King of Land A. The people on Lands A and B become one people and join forces.
+Let’s say the King of Land A conquers the King of Land B. Land B becomes part of Land A. In other words, the King of Land A now rules over both Lands A and B as the paramount King while the King of Land B remains the King of Land B. However, now, the King of Land B is a sub-king under the King of Land A and must pay homage to the King of Land A. The people on Lands A and B become one people and join forces.
 This helped a lot in times of battle.
 It also allowed for free flow of goods and services.
-Because the King of Land B now enjoys the protection of the paramount King of Land A, it was expected of the King of Land B to pay homage to the King of Land A. This could be in the form of gold, silver, cattle, sheep, goats, free labor (not slavery), etc. every year or so.
+Because the King of Land B now enjoys the protection of the paramount King of Land A, it was expected of the King of Land B to pay homage to the King of Land A. This could be in the form of gold, silver, cattle, sheep, goats, free labor (not slaves), etc. every year or so.